Ahmad Hasan Dani: Research contributions

-Dani remained engaged in excavation works on the pre-Indus civilization site of Rehman Dheri in Northern Pakistan.
-He also made a number of discoveries of Gandhara sites in Peshawar and Swat Valleys, and worked on Indo-Greek sites in Dir.
+Dani remained engaged in excavation works on the pre-Indus civilization site of Rehman Dheri in northern Pakistan.
+He also made a number of discoveries of Gandhara sites in Peshawar and Swat valleys, and worked on Indo-Greek sites in Dir.
 From 1985, he was involved in research focusing on the documentation of the rock carvings and inscriptions on ancient remains from the Neolithic age in the high mountain region of Northern Pakistan along with Harald Hauptmann of Heidelberg Academy of Sciences, University of Heidelberg.
 He also led the UNESCO teams for the Desert Route Expedition of the Silk Road in China (1990) and the Steppe Route Expedition of the Silk Road in the Soviet Union (1991).

 From his extensive fieldwork and research experience, Dani refuted any influence of South Indian culture on the Indus Valley civilization.
 Using a geographic perspective of the socio-political systems and cultural distribution of the Indus Basin and surrounding hinterland, he observed that the Indo-Gangetic Plain did not play any significant role in the development of Indus Valley culture.
 Nor was there any invasion from the seaside during the Bronze Age, although the coastline facilitated maritime trade.
 The major influence, according to Dani, came from Central Asia in the west.
 He asserted that the hilly western borderland that appears as a boundary to the external eye is actually a network of hill plateaus where the local people have always moved freely.
 He therefore argued that the cultural history of Pakistan is more closely related to Central Asia through Buddhist, Persian and later Sufism influences.

 Dani maintained that despite the Arabian Sea allowing the Meluhhans to establish trade relations with Mesopotamia and Ancient Egypt, the majority of historical movements occurred between Central and South Asia.
 The geographic location as a link between the two regions has characterised the relationship "between the people of Pakistan and those of Central Asia in the field of culture, language, literature, food, dress, furniture and folklore".

 Awards and honours

-Despite being the first Muslim student of Banaras Hindu University, Dani also scored highest in the graduation exams and received the J. K. Gold Medal from that university in 1944.
+Despite being the first Muslim student of Banaras Hindu University, Dani scored highest in the graduation exams and received the J. K. Gold Medal from that university in 1944.
 Among the national awards, Dani received Sitara-e-Imtiaz in 1969, Aizaz-e-Kamal in 1992 and Hilal-e-Imtiaz in 2000 from the Government of Pakistan.
 In 2004, he was awarded the title of 'Distinguished National Professor' by the Higher Education Commission in recognition of his contributions and achievements.

 Internationally, his services in archaeology, linguistics and ancient history were commended through various prestigious honours and awards such as: